bruceravel/demeter/documentation/Artemis/startup/main.rst

    The :button:`Fit,light` and :button:`Show log,light` buttons.

-All the way to the right of the main window are the :button:`Fit,light` and :button:`Show log,light` buttons.
-Click the Fit button to initiate the fit.
-The log button is used to show and hide a window which displays the log from the most recent fit. `See the chapter on the Log and Journal windows. <../logjournal.html>`__ In the event of a fit that exits abnormally, error messages explaining the problems will be show in the log window.

 At start-up the Fit button is yellow.
-After each fit, the color of this button will range from red to green as a heuristic indication of the fit quality. `See the happiness chapter for more details. <../fit/happiness.html>`__
+After each fit, the color of this button will range from red to green as a heuristic indication of the fit quality. `See the happiness chapter for more details
+<../fit/happiness.html>`__.